mtneug/WWUnderbot/README.md

-# blockbattle
+# wwunderbot

-A professional bot for the AI Block Battle competitions developed by professionals.
+wwunderbot is a professional bot for the [AI Block Battle competitions](http://theaigames.com/competitions/ai-block-battle) developed by professionals.